-- 1. Make a construction.
-Make a construction using a dynamic geometry software (Cabri, Cinderella, GeoGebra, C.a.R., Sketchometry, JGEX).
+- Obtain a construction.
+Create a construction using a dynamic geometry software (Cabri, Cabri Express, Cinderella, GeoGebra, C.a.R., Sketchometry, JGEX).
 Save the construction to a file.
-Note that C.a.R. constructions should be saved in non-compressed native format (.zir), the Sketchometry files should be exported as .jc files, and JGEX constructions need to be written in text form (.txt).
-In the construction try to label all relevant vertices!
+Note that C.a.R. constructions should be saved in non-compressed native format (.zir), Sketchometry files should be exported as .jc files, and JGEX constructions need to be written in text format (.txt).
+Try to label all relevant vertices in the construction!
 (See 2.3 for additional information.)
-For convenience, some files made with various dynamic geometry software are already included in the Examples directory (Incircle.fig, Incircle.ggb, Incircle.cdy, Incircle.p, Incircle.jc, incircle.zir). - 2.
-Import the construction in OK Geometry.
-Press the button Task in the main menu bar (see Figure 2) to choose a file with a construction and import it to OK Geometry.
+For convenience, some files created with different dynamic geometry software are already included in the Examples directory (Incircle.fig, Incircle.clmx, Incircle.ggb, Incircle.cdy, Incircle.p, Incircle.jc, incircle.zir, Incircle.txt). - 2.
+Import the construction into OK Geometry.
+Press the button Task in the main menu bar (see Figure 2) to select a file with a construction and import it into OK Geometry.
 The drawing of the construction should appear on the right pane. - 3.
 Detect geometric properties.
 Press the button Observe (see Figure 2) to detect the geometric properties of the imported construction.
-The found properties are listed in the Observed properties section in the left pane (see Figure 2).

-- 4. Visualise instances of properties.
+The found properties are listed in the Observed properties section in the left pane (see Figure 2). - 4.
+Visualise instances of properties.
 To access to instances of a property click the + sign in front of the property (see Figure 3).
 Click on an instance of the property to visualise the instance (see Figure 3).
-Note that above the visualised property appears a symbolic description of it. - 5.
+Note that above the visualised property appears a symbolic representation of it. - 5.
 Visualise selected objects involved in a property.
 Click on any symbol in the symbolic description to emphasize the object represented by the symbol.
 (See Figure 3).
 You may find useful the arrow keys on the keyboard and the Shift arrow keys to navigate between the shown objects. - 6.
 You can change the level of analysis (see Figure 2) and repeat the Observation.
-The higher the level the more sophisticated properties are checked. - 7.
+The higher the level, the more sophisticated properties are checked. - 7.
 You can also set which vertices to consider (see Figure 2).
 For example, if you want to consider only vertices ABCDP write in the entry ABCDP.
-If you want to list the vertices to be excluded from the consideration, write an exclamation point at the beginning, e.g. !ABP to exclude the vertices A,B,P. - 8.
-If necessary, new labels of points may be added, changed or removed by right-clicking on the right pane and choosing the appropriate command. - 9.
-In order to list only properties that involve a given object, use appropriate? button ob right side to select the type of object and then point to object on display (or its vertices) (Figure 4).
+If you want to list the vertices to be excluded from the consideration, write an exclamation point at the beginning, e.g. !ABP to exclude the vertices A,B,P from the analysis.

+- 8. If necessary, new labels of points may be added, changed or removed by right-clicking on the right pane and choosing the appropriate command. - 9.
+In order to list only properties that involve a given object, use appropriate ? button ob right side to select the type of object and then point to object on display (or its vertices) (Figure 4).